shift-org/shift-docs/site/content/pages/bonb.md

 ---
 <img src=/images/BonB_header.jpg align=center alt="Breakfast on the Bridges">

-The last Friday of every month Shift volunteers serve breakfast to bicyclists on the Steel, Flanders, Blumenauer and Tillikum bridges.
+On the last Friday of every month, volunteers serve breakfast to bicyclists on the Steel, Flanders, Blumenauer, and Tillikum bridges.
 Many bike commuters have come to look forward to hot coffee and delicious pastries on their way to work once a month - and you can't beat the views!
-Note, we generally arrive on the bridges around 7:00 a.m. and stay till 9:00.
+Note: they generally arrive on the bridges around 7:00 a.m. and stay till 9:00.

-Join us for this fun, community-building event.
-Stop by on your way to work, school, shopping, or where-ever you and your bike are going.
+Join them for this fun, community-building event.
+Stop by on your way to work, school, shopping, or wherever you and your bike are going.

 ### BonB has a [Facebook page](https://www.facebook.com/bonbpdx/), [Mastodon account](https://social.ridetrans.it/@bonbpdx), [Twitter account](https://twitter.com/bonbpdx), and [some pictures on Flickr](http://flickr.com/photos/tags/bonb/).

 ## Volunteers

 BonB is brought to you by a team of bike-fun-loving morning people (and those of us who drink enough coffee to resemble morning people).
-It takes many hands and much energy to deliver breakfast to so many cyclists in the morning and we love to share the work load opportunity to spread joy.
-There's much brewing, baking, and donation retrieval to be done, but if you're not the type who plans ahead just show up and put your friendly smile to use- we always enjoy company on the bridges!
-If you're interested in helping out, get in touch with [our volunteers](mailto:bonb@lists.riseup.net).
+It takes many hands and much energy to deliver breakfast to so many cyclists in the morning and they love to share the work load opportunity to spread joy.
+There's much brewing, baking, and donation retrieval to be done, but if you're not the type who plans ahead just show up and put your friendly smile to use - they always enjoy company on the bridges!
+If you're interested in helping out, [get in touch with BonB volunteers](mailto:bonb@lists.riseup.net).

-BonB is planned and organized through the occasional meeting and plenty of electronic correspondence through [the BonB mailing list](https://lists.riseup.net/www/info/bonb).
+BonB is planned and organized through the occasional meeting and plenty of electronic correspondence through the [BonB mailing list](https://lists.riseup.net/www/info/bonb).
 Maybe handing out breakfast before the sun comes up isn't your thing?
-We're always looking for friendly and creative folks to help find donors, pick up and drop off donations, and promote BonB via creative signs and feeding logistics.
+They're always looking for friendly and creative folks to help find donors, pick up and drop off donations, and promote BonB via creative signs and feeding logistics.

 ## Schedule

 Breakfast on the Bridges happens **7:00 - 9:00 am on the last Friday of every month**.
 Well... pretty much.
-At the end of the year, both BonB's land near major holidays, so we place the Thanksgiving and Christmas BonB events near St Lucia's day, Dec 13th.
+At the end of the year, both BonB's land near major holidays, so they place the Thanksgiving and Christmas BonB events near St Lucia's day, Dec 13th.

 ## Current Locations

-We have four regular serving locations as of 2023:
+There are four regular serving locations as of 2023:

 1. **Steel Bridge**: Team Steel sets up just East of the entrance to the lower bike/ped path (north end of the Eastbank Esplanade).
 Great views of the river and downtown skyline.
 2. **Tillikum Bridge**:  Team Tillikum sets up on the West side of the bridge, under the Red Balloons statue at the junction of S Bond Ave Multi-Use Path and the Bridge.